WorkingLargeJapan

 Frequently Asked Questions

-Is the Akita good for apartment living?
+Is the Akita a good apartment dog?

 Is the Akita good for first-time owners?